 |Other Organization?||Contact us here or via email at firstname.lastname@example.org|

-The Simulation Training and written exam require 8-12 hours of a candidate's time to complete.
-It can be taken at your own pace or in coordination with a group, if offered by your Partner Organization.
+The Home Energy Score Simulation Training ("Sim") teaches prospective Assessors important information about the Home Energy Score.
+Through the Sim, you conduct virtual home walk throughs designed to show a variety of situations you might encounter.
+The Sim and written exam require 8-12 hours of a candidate's time to complete.
+It can be taken at your own pace or in coordination with a group, if offered by your Partner organization.
+Access to the Sim is only availble after joining a Partner's program.

 Watch the short Sim overview video to find out more.

 Candidate Assessors must score their first home with a mentor.
-This must be completed within six months of passing the Sim and written exam, and may count toward the quality assurance requirement.
+This must be completed within six months of passing the Sim and written exam.
 Some Partner organizations also offer group or remote mentoring sessions.

 You are now ready to provide the Home Energy Score to customers.
 Your Partner organization and the DOE work together to provide talking points, branding materials, and any technical support you need to successfully deploy the Home Energy Score.
 Be sure to read and download the Assessor Resources for helpful reminders, tools, and tricks you can use in the field.

-After becoming a Home Energy Score Certified Assessor, there are certain standards you are expected to meet to keep up your qualification and ensure services are high quality.
+After becoming an Assessor, there are certain standards you are expected to meet.

 - Quality Assurance.
 Five percent of homes scored must be re-scored by a quality assurance provider.
 Re-scored homes should be randomly selected and if data entry errors are detected, Assessors are expected to take action to correct these errors for future assessments.
 Additionally, if you use a remote quality assurance provider, your first five homes require re-scoring.